 Wage Garnishment Information for Employers

-Many employers have received garnishment notices for employees.
-If this is the first time you received such a notice, here is the information you will need.
+Many employers wage garnishment notices for employees.
+If this is the first time you received such a notice, here is the information you will need in order to deal with this legal matter.

 A wage garnishment is a specific type of garnishment in which a creditor or government agency (such as the IRS) requires an employer to garnish the wages of an employee.
 Some instances where wage garnishment is used might be for payment of debts, child support, or unpaid taxes.